Andyfr99/Gauss-Bell-Visualizer/README.md

 GBV is a program written in c++ that helps visualize the gauss's bell histogram given some values.

-## There are 2 modes for giving values (both mods are TBA, for now values are static)
+## There are 2 modes for giving values
 - RANDOM
 - MANUAL

-info on them is TBA
+## RANDOM
+Generates a set by user amount of numbers in a range still chose by the user

+## MANUAL
+Manually writing every value the user wants to put in